mathigon/textbooks/content/functions/content.md

 ---
 > id: input-domain

-You may have noticed, any point on the number line works as input for `f(x)=x^2`.
+All those numbers are valid because _any_ point on the number line works as input for `f(x)=x^2`.
 We could write the domain like this (remember that ∞ means infinity):

 `x` [[ > | < | = | ≤ | ≥ ]] `-∞`